frizensami/elixirsim/README.md

 What if we could run a large-scale DNA-based simulation involving a million organisms?

 ## Individuals
-Every individual organism is modelled as a GenServer that has its DNA as its state
+Every individual organism is modelled as a GenServer that has its DNA as its state.